doigiee/JoshuaDoig_T1A3/README.md

 Not a great deal of work was done today, mainly went over some of the ed content I missed.

 # Day 4
+worked from 5 - 3pm  today though was able to import an external module colorama and apply it to my ASCII art.
+I decided to make the title screen red, blue and green to match the colors of the blobs i have.

 # Day 5
 # Day 6
 # Day 7